UBC-Geography/computing-resources/research-data-management/README.md

 A relatively new format that has shown significant performance improvements compared to the formats listed above.
 FlatGeobuf currently lacks the backing of standardization, but it has found broad support in geospatial packages and software.
-It is also in early stages for proposal as an OGC Community standard.
+It is also currently under review as a proposed OGC Community Standard.

 #### [GeoParquet](https://geoparquet.org/)